Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

-Although past overlaps are not explicitly modeled, Definition \ref{defSetEquilibria} requires that the generation $G_{0}$ consumption bundle is derived from competitive prices $(p_{0},p_{1})$ that are compatible with Assumptions \ref{assBoundsPopAndEndownments} and \ref{assBoundsPrices}.

 But if economies $\mathcal{E}$ and $\mathcal{E}^{3}$ are related, why not work directly with $\mathcal{E}^{3}$ instead of $\mathcal{E}$?
 First, because $\mathcal{E}^{3}$ was derived from $\mathcal{E}$ – it is a sort of ``chopped'' part of it.
 Second, because $\mathcal{E}$ explicitly models the fundamentals that allow households, including those born in period $t=0$, to become borrowers or savers.
-It can be seen as a way to make the savings or borrowing decisions of all generations endogenous, without recurring to a \textit{regressum ad infinitum} setup (e.g., \textcite{Gale_1973}).
+It can be seen as a way to make the saving or borrowing decisions of all generations endogenous, without recourse to a \textit{regressum ad infinitum} setup (e.g., \textcite{Gale_1973}).

 Third, because the fundamental question that is being answered when dealing with the economy $\mathcal{E}$ is: What equilibrium prices are consistent with long-standing economic activity?
-Or, stated otherwise, if economic activity started long ago and, therefore, we are not at the inception of the economy, what prices are compatible with equilibrium under perfect foresight?
+Or, stated differently, if economic activity started long ago and, therefore, we are not at the inception of the economy, what prices are compatible with equilibrium under perfect foresight?

-One could also argue that it is possible to define an economy $\mathcal{E}^{3}$ by arbitrarily choosing the number of households born in period $t=0$, along with their utility functions $\tilde{u}^{h}(\cdot)$ and the money or debt holdings $m^{h}\in\mathbb{R}$.
+One could still argue that it is, nevertheless, possible to define an economy $\mathcal{E}^{3}$ by arbitrarily choosing the number of households born in period $t=0$, along with their utility functions, endowments, and fiat money or private debt obligations $m^{h}\in\mathbb{R}$.
 So why not proceed in this manner and study the set of equilibria of this economy?
 The main reason is technical.
-If $m^{h}<0$, for some $h\in G^{3}_{0}$, the budget set becomes empty at some prices, and, therefore, the equilibrium existence is not guaranteed.
-If $m^{h}>0$, for all $h\in G^{3}_{0}$, then this is again the second type of classical economies.
+If $m^{h}<0$, for some $h\in G^{3}_{0}$, the budget set becomes empty at certain prices, and the existence of equilibrium is no longer guaranteed.
+If $m^{h}\geq0$, for all $h\in G^{3}_{0}$, then this is again the first or the second type of classical economies (i.e., $\mathcal{E}^{1}$ or $\mathcal{E}^{2}$).